AbdulRehmanUDEL/RadioPulseDenoising/README.md

 - Splitting the data into training and test sets.

 ### 2. NetworksArchAndTraining
-This notebook defines the architecture of the CNNs and handles their training.
+This notebook defines the architecture of the CNNs (both Classifier and Denoiser) and handles their training.

 ### 3. Apply_Networks
-This notebook tests the pre-trained models on the sample dataset.
+This notebook evaluates the pre-trained networks located in the /models directory using the validation dataset.

 ## Reference Proceedings: